Heart Murmur, Calder Valley Poetry (2019), £7.00, available from: www.caldervalleypoetry.com

 The MPhil was hard work because of the endless revisions of poems I had thought were finished until I took them to the termly residential workshops.
 The feedback from the other students and staff was invaluable.
 Every month I also sent four or five poems to my ‘creative’ tutor for comment.
 He did not give praise easily and I had to be resilient when he pointed out the inevitable clichés or clumsy phrasing.
 For the degree, I submitted a collection of around thirty poems written during the two years of the course, and a critical essay on a poet of my choice – Sharon Olds in my case.
 About half of the poems in the collection were based on my work as a doctor.
 I included a few from my perspective as a patient as well.
 This was the beginning of Heart Murmur.

-Emma had two 55 word diagnosis stories published in Perspectives in Biology and Medicine 58:1 2015.
-Her poetry has appeared in Strix magazines 2, 3 & 4 in 2017 and 2018, and in the Hippocrates Anthologies of 2016 and 2018.
-She won joint 3rd prize for her poem Six Week Check in the Hippocrates Poetry and Medicine competition 2018.
-She was Highly Commended for April Walk in the Walter Swan Poetry competition (Ilkley Literature Festival 2016) and for Your Skin in the YorkMix poetry competition 2018.
+Two 55 word diagnosis stories were published in Perspectives in Biology and Medicine 58:1 2015.
+My poetry has appeared in Strix magazines 2, 3 & 4 in 2017 and 2018, and in the Hippocrates Anthologies of 2016 and 2018.
+I won joint 3rd prize for the poem Six Week Check in the Hippocrates Poetry and Medicine competition 2018.
+I was Highly Commended for April Walk in the Walter Swan Poetry competition (Ilkley Literature Festival 2016) and for Your Skin in the YorkMix poetry competition 2018.
 Parakeets in Bradford was shortlisted for the Half Moon Books ‘Wildlife’ competition in 2018 and The Best Meal of the Day was shortlisted for the Candlestick Press pamphlet ‘Breakfast’.